Cherokee military history: Western bands

 The Civil War was devastating for the Western Cherokee, who fought on both sides.
 After their forced removal from their southern homelands to the Indian Territory, the Cherokee were wary of the south; however, the Confederacy wooed them with promises of autonomy and land security.
 In 1861 the Confederacy had three regiments of Choctaw, Chickasaw, Cherokee, Creek and Seminole soldiers, who fought in the 1862 Battle of Pea Ridge in Arkansas.

 Because of Native alliances with the Confederacy, the 10th Regiment Kansas Volunteer Infantry (5,000 Union soldiers commanded by Colonel William Weer) swept through the Indian Territory in the summer of 1862.
 They fought the Confederacy at Locust Grove in the Cherokee Nation on July 2, 1862.
 On July 16 Captain Greeno's 6th Kansas Cavalry captured Tahlequah, the Cherokee Nation capital.
 On July 19 Colonel Jewell's 6th Kansas Cavalry captured Fort Gibson, a strategic port.

 Cherokees, Muscogee Creeks, and Seminoles joined Union regiments organized by William A. Phillips of Kansas.
 They fought in Missouri, Arkansas and at Honey Springs and Perryville in the Cherokee Nation.
 Most Cherokee traditionalists supported the abolition of slavery, opposed the South and formed an association known as the Pin Indians, identifying themselves with a pair of crossed pins under their coat lapels.

 Principal Chief John Ross tried to keep the Cherokee Nation out of the war, issuing a proclamation of neutrality in 1861.
 Stand Watie, who supported the Confederacy, challenged Ross' authority.
 On May 21 of that year, the Cherokee held a council attended by over 4,000 men.
 Most who were present supported the South, and Ross conceded to maintain tribal unity.
 The South seemed to be winning the war at the time, and Union politicians voiced anti-Indian sentiments.
 In October 1861, Ross signed a treaty with the Confederate States of America.
 Union troops captured him during the summer of 1862; he was paroled, and spent the rest of the war in Washington and Philadelphia working to convince the Cherokee Nation government to remain loyal to the Union.

 In 1863 the Cherokee Nation abolished slavery, emancipating all Cherokee slaves.
-Because the Nation allied with the Confederacy, the US government required a new treaty.
-The treaty stipulated that Cherokee freedmen must be accepted by the tribe as full members, as their counterparts became citizens of the United States throughout the South.
+Because the Nation allied with the Confederacy, the US government required a new treaty after the war.
+It stipulated that Cherokee freedmen must be accepted by the tribe as full members, as their counterparts became citizens of the United States throughout the South.
 On June 23, 1865, Brigadier General (and Cherokee leader) Stand Watie was the last Confederate general to surrender.